How to Unblock a Shower Drain Without Chemicals

 Step 2.
 Prepare the Drain

-Get rid of the shower drain cover If you can, and then use the small brush or toothbrush to scrub the hairs or any other obstruction from the drain’s edges.
-Be sure to wear rubber gloves when you need to.
+Remove the shower drain cover If you can, and then use tiny brushes or a toothbrush to remove any hair or other debris the edges of the drain.
+Be sure to wear rubber gloves, if needed.

-Put one cup baking soda in the sink, followed by one cups of vinegar.
-It is best to protect with a rag or cloth.
-Cover the drain immediately with a towel or rag so that the reaction doesn’t go into chaos!
+Pour one cup of baking soda down the drain followed by a cup white vinegar.
+Cover with a rag or cloth.
+Cover the drain immediately with a clean cloth or a rag to ensure that the reaction doesn’t fizz beyond control!

 Step 4: Wait

-Wait for about 30 minutes as the mix is at work.
-It should sound like there is a fizz and bubbling, which means it’s working!
+Take about 30 minutes while the mixture works its magic.
+It should sound like there is a fizz and bubbling – this means it’s working!

 Step 5: Rinse with Boiling Water

-Clean the cover thoroughly and flush with boiling water.
-This should help clear all debris remaining and help make sure that the water flows without a hitch.
+Remove the cover with care and flush with boiling water.
+This will clear all debris remaining and help allow your water to flow without a hitch.

 Method 2: Wire Hanger

-Straighten out a wire hanger to the greatest extent as possible, leaving the other end in its original shape.
+Straighten a wire hanger to the greatest extent as you can while leaving one end with its original shape.

-Make a hook that is small at the end of the wire that you have just straightened.
+Make a hook that is small at the top of the wire you just straightened out.

-Hook it into the drain and fish around to look for hair as well as debris.
-Take out whatever comes up.
+Hook it into the drain, and then fish for hair and debris.
+Pull out anything that comes up.

 Method 3: Dry Vacuum Wet